 - Wills: When a client connects to a server, it can inform the server that it has a will , or a message, that should be published to a specific topic or topics in the event of an unexpected disconnection.
 A will is particularly useful in alarm or security settings where system managers must know immediately when a remote sensor has lost contact with the network.

-The figure below shows my preliminary setup for implementing RAILS using IoT with TI-Tiva and ESP8266 micro-controllers.
+The figure below shows my setup for implementing RAILS using IoT with ESP8266 micro-controllers.
+The micro-controllers for RFID and turnouts have been designed built and tested the other micro-controllers are future projects.